-We often confuse anxiety attacks with heart attacks, as they have very similar symptoms at first glance.
+We can often confuse an anxiety attack with a heart attack, as they have very similar symptoms at first glance.

 Heart attacks: what are they?

 This causes irregular heart beats, or arrhythmia.
-In turn, this leads to significantly reducing the ability of your heart to pump blood.
+In turn, this significantly reduces the ability of your heart to pump blood.

 If the obstruction is not treated within a short amount of time, it will cause tissue death in the affected cardiac muscle.